 This low carb homemade bacon-tomato soup recipe is a family favorite especially my daughters.
 She requests it about as much as my son asks for this southern Gumbo I make everytime he comes home…and that’s a lot.
 My kids’ second most liked soup is my creamy and spicy Cauliflower Shrimp Bisque!
 It’s a very tasty and healthier version of the full on fat version I love to make when I’m feeling naughty!

-The key to this wonderfully basic soup is the San Marzano Italian tomatoes.
+The key to this wonderfully basic soup is the San Marzano Italian tomatoes or vine ripe homegrown tomatoes.
 Traditional store bought stewed tomatoes like Del Monte or Hunts in this soup end up bitter tasting and watery, just no pizzazz.
 If you don’t use the San Marzano you might as well just open a can of condensed and call it good.

 Even the crushed San Marzano tomatoes you can buy in the stores are just not the same as the whole.
 They also are way to watery and acid tasting than whole tomatoes, so don’t make that mistake I’ve made once.

 A little bacon never hurts!